 In simple terms, agency refers to people's ability to make choices, take control, self-regulate, and thereby pursue their goals as individuals.
 Leading potentially to personal or social transformation.
-Children gain agency as they acquire cognitive and linguistic abilities that enable them eventually to function autonomous.
+When learners capitalize on their role as an agent, they can make specific efforts to take on new roles and identities within their communities of practice and socio cultural milieu.
+Vogotsky (1978) reminded us that children gain agency as they acquire cognitive and linguistic abilities that enable them eventually to function autonomous.